 Bountiful Bird Program

-Willistown Parks and Recreation works with the Willistown Conservation Trust Homeowner Bird Box Program experts to create bird box placements for each of our Township parks.
-You too can help with bird conservation through our “Bountiful Bird Program”.
+Willistown Parks and Recreation has joined the Willistown Conservation Trust Homeowner Bird Box Program.
+You too can help with bird conservation through our “Bountiful Bird Program.”

 Why Bird Boxes?

 Not only do bird boxes offer opportunities for people to enjoy the feathered flyers in action and observe their eggs and babies, they also provide critical habitat for these cavity-nesting birds—many of which are declining in population.
 According the Trust, “Eastern Bluebird populations in Pennsylvania were down by 90% in the mid-1900s as a result of habitat loss, pesticides, and competitive invasive species like House Sparrows and European Starlings.
 The Bluebird recovery is thanks in part to closely monitored nest boxes that are safeguarded against invasive bird competition.”

 The Trust credits Ken Leister, County Coordinator for the Bluebird Society of PA, for helping to establish and administer the Homeowner Bird Box Program by building boxes, supplying informational materials, and providing guidance.
 View Ken's summary story.
 The program installed 113 bird boxes in the Willistown area in its inaugural year.
 Residents reported the great pleasure they and their children experienced watching the birds fly in and out of the boxes and seeing the eggs, then babies during their monitoring activities.
 Imagine how engaging and exciting this experience is for a child—not to mention an adult’s delight!
 For more information, email Willistown Conservation Trust or visit their website.